State Boating Under the Influence Blood Alcohol Levels

 If you operate a fishing boat, sailboat, yacht, personal watercraft, or sailboard, you could be charged with Boating Under the Influence (BUI).
 Just like driving under the influence (DUI), legal penalties can range from civil fines and the forfeiture of your boating license, to prison time in criminal cases for causing a death while boating under the influence of alcohol or drugs.

-The U.S. Guard reports that BUI incidents increase boating fatalities by approximately thirty-four (34%) percent.
+The U.S. Guard reports that BUI incidents increase boating fatalities by approximately 34 percent.
 A rise in alcohol and drug-related boating injuries and fatalities prompted state legislatures to enact BUI laws.
-This table lays ou the various Blood Alcohol Content limits for boating under the influence.
+This table lays out the various Blood Alcohol Content limits for boating under the influence.

 |State||BAC Level for boater to be itoxicated, by state||Minor BAC level?||If 'Yes,' the lower BAC level for minor boaters|